day-trips

 Autumn (October to November)

-October brings rich hues to the forests.
-Fewer crowds than summer, perfect temperatures for hiking, and the whitewashed villages of the Alpujarras are at their most photogenic.
+October brings rich colours to the mountain forests.
+Fewer crowds than summer, perfect temperatures for hiking, and the Alpujarra villages are at their most photogenic.

 Things to Do in Sierra Nevada